Close

 Associate Researcher

-Working in the Deep Reinforcement Learning for Games team focusing on multi-agent collaboration.
+Conducted research on human-like and multi-agent collaboration in the Deep Reinforcement Learning for Games team.

 Avanade